-Because the 2017 State Operations Manual updates included staff competency, a proof of formal training within the past two years is being asked by the State Surveyors.
+Because the 2017 State Operations Manual updates included staff competency, a proof of competency such as a formal training within the past two years is being asked by the State Surveyors.
 The Certificate of Completion supports this staff competency requirement.
 The continuing education contact hours included in the certificate are directly from the California Board of Nursing and California Board of Vocational Nursing and Psychiatric Technicians.
-MDS/RAI Advisor's MDS 3.0 Training and other MDS-related courses' Certificate of Completion has been accepted by DHS during surveys as proof of competence for all MDS-involved IDT members.
+MDS/RAI Advisor's MDS 3.0 Training and other MDS-related courses' Certificate of Completion has been accepted by DHS during surveys as one of the options to be used as proof of competence for all MDS-involved IDT members.

 Get the Certificate of Completion to get started!